 What is the relationship between walking stride and health?

 There is a relationship between walking stride and health.
 Specifically, experts linked a faster walking stride to better health outcomes.
-For example, research has shown that people who walk quickly are less likely to develop heart disease or die from any cause than those who walk slowly.
-Thus, people with a quicker walking stride have better overall health, lower body weights, and experience less pain than those who walk slowly.
+For example, research has shown that people who walk quickly are less likely to develop heart disease or die from any cause than those who stroll.
+Thus, people with a quicker walking stride have better overall health, lower body weights, and experience less pain than those who walk.

 There are a few plausible explanations for why scientists link a quicker walking stride to better health outcomes.
 One possibility is that people who walk quickly are more active overall, and this higher activity level leads to better health outcomes.